KETO RECIPES !!!

 - Place them in the freezer or fridge when you're finished.

 These little appies are truly amazing!
 A great treat that you can leave uncooked in the fridge until you're ready to cook them up in about 10 minutes in the toaster oven.
 You'll have to work with the dough quickly, as it sets up in about 15 minutes and becomes hard to work with.
-It's cheese-based!
+It's cheese-based so you’re not going to get it back if you miss your window!
 It's not a terrible rush, just make sure you're properly set up so you don't waste any time... that's why I'm putting the folding instructions at the beginning of the recipe.
+Know what you’re doing first.
 Folding a Simosa is easy... make a 4" x 4" square, start at the bottom corner and roll it into a cone... tuck the filling in quite tightly with a spoon or your fingers... close the open end and press the edges down with a fork to make it look pretty.